mid-at-coding/cablegen/README.md

 - Doesn't strip names
 - Writes a DOT file with the benchmark profiling to `bench/`

+e (preprocessing only):
+- Runs only the preprocessor.
+Useful for seeing what attributes are implicit and not much else

 ### Supported platforms

 By default, cablegen builds for linux.
 To build for windows, pass `PLATFORM=windows` to `make`.
 I will not be adding mac